-- Firm donation to East Coast Rural Trust and the Wairoa Mayoral Relief Fund, some of the hardest hit communities. - Worked closely with Te Ara Ture to support floods. the Community Law network by preparing online information regarding a wide range of topics for • Provided legal advice and special leave those affected. to our people affected by the floods. - An additional day of paid leave for all staff in April to reconnect and spend time with their loved ones.
+- Firm donation to East Coast Rural Trust and the Wairoa Mayoral Relief Fund, some of the hardest hit communities. - Worked closely with Te Ara Ture to support the Community Law network by preparing online information regarding a wide range of topics for those affected. - An additional day of paid leave for all staff in April to reconnect and spend time with their loved ones. - Fundraising initiatives such as a bake sale and food bank drive with all proceeds donated to the Kindness Collective, a charity who worked hard to meet needs that had arisen as a result of the floods. - Provided legal advice and special leave to our people affected by the floods.